aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

   - `cv_deploy`
   - `cv_workflow`

-The Molecule scenarios are located under the [`molecule` directory](https://github.com/aristanetworks/avd/tree/devel/ansible_collections/arista/avd/molecule) at the root of the collection.
+The Molecule scenarios are located under the `molecule` directory at the root of the collection (`ansible_collections/arista/avd/molecule`).

 The directory name of each Molecule scenario folder is used as the `--scenario-name` when executing Molecule, i.e: `eos_cli_config_gen`, `eos_designs_unit_tests`.